mooseyscountrygarden.com » Perennial Plants« Chrysanthemums | Echinops »

 Lemon Daylily

-Now each year I add to my collection of daylilies by purchasing just a few new ones by mail order.
-I'm fond of the dwarf varieties, like "Stella D'Oro", which I've planted close to the stone edges of the borders.
-I also have a beautiful tangerine coloured miniature clump at the side of the house which is happily due for dividing.
+Each year I added to my collection of daylilies by purchasing just a few new ones by mail order.
+I'm fond of the dwarf varieties, which I've planted close to the stone edges of the borders.
+I have a beautiful tangerine coloured miniature clump at the side of the house which is happily due for dividing, and an equally luscious raspberry one.

 Hemerocallis is the proper name for day Lilies